The Most Valuable Kennedy Half Dollars

 The half dollar was once prevalent in circulation and normal, day-to-day transactions.
 By the early 1980s, the 50¢ coin became a rare sighting in daily commerce.

 Lessening use of the half dollar also led to a major decrease in mintages.
 Kennedy halves regularly fell below 100 million at any single mint during any given year after 1976.
 Mintages were under 60 million by 1980 and fewer than 30 million by 1983.
 The United States Mint stopped making Kennedy half dollars for circulation beginning in 2002.
 It still produces business strikes for collectors, though.

 Kennedy Half Dollar Rare Varieties & Errors

 All coin series include coins that exhibit off-center errors, clips, or other strike anomalies.
 But the Kennedy series also boasts a bevy of interesting and highly collectible varieties.

-These were introduced in the price guides above and will be examined in closer detail here.
+These rare coins were introduced in the price guides above and will be examined in closer detail here.

 1964 Proof Heavily Accented Hair